suhrig/arriba/README.md

 Arriba requires [STAR](https://github.com/alexdobin/STAR) (version >=2.5.3a recommended) and [samtools](http://www.htslib.org/).
 Download and install the two tools according to the developers' instructions and make them available in your `$PATH`.

-Build an index from your genome assembly and annotation.
-Currently, the only supported assemblies are hs37d5 and hg19.
-The only supported annotation is GencodeV19.
-If you use another assembly/annotation, then the blacklist is not applicable and the predictions will contain many false positives.
-Support for hg38 and mm10 is coming soon.
-(Note: you may use a different Gencode version to build the STAR index, but not to run Arriba.)
+Build a STAR index from your genome assembly and annotation.
+The following commands use the hs37d5 assembly and GencodeV19 annotation.
+Currently, the supported assemblies are hg19/hs37d5/GRCh37 and hg38/GRCh38.
+Support for mm10 is in development.
+If you use another assembly, then the coordinates in the blacklist will not match and the predictions will contain many false positives.
+There are no restrictions on the annotation, but Gencode is recommended over RefSeq due to more comprehensive annotation of splice-sites, which improves sensitivity.

 ```
 # download and extract annotation